mollymaskrey/quantum-protein-folding/README.md

 ### Prerequisites
 - Python 3.9 or higher
 - D-Wave account and API token (for quantum experiments)
-- 8GB+ RAM recommended for classical experiments
+- 128GB+ RAM recommended for up to 24 variables

 ### Installation